 - 1. See General Rules and Special Rules under each department - 2.
-All Market Livestock must be tagged with an official state 4-H tag and scrapies tag before or on May 1st to be eligible to show at the Finney County Fair. - 3.
-If for some reason you can't make these weigh dates you will have to schedule an appointment with the Extension agent.
-A livestock superintendent and agent will need to be present time of tagging. - 4.
-If you do not want to participate in the rate of gain then you do not have to weigh your animals. - 5.
-All exhibitors must complete the following forms in Fair Entry by July 12th to show at the Finney County Fair.
-Forms can be found on Fair Entry. - Finney County Fair 4-H, FFA/ FCCLA Livestock Declaration (one per household) - Finney County Fair 4-H, FFA/ FCCLA Livestock Waiver (one per exhibitor) - Finney County Fair 4-H, FFA/FCCLA Code of Conduct (one per exhibitor) - 6.
-ALL YOUTH SHOWING LIVESTOCK must complete and turn in YQCA Certification by July 12th.
-Failure to do so will result in not being able to show at the Finney County Fair. - 7.
-LIVESTOCK INSURANCE is required for each animal showing and stalling at the Finney County Fair and must be paid by the deadline.
-If insurance is declined then a waiver will be required to be signed by the entry deadline. - 8.
-Market Beef and Market Heifer being tagged for the Kansas State Fair and Kansas Junior Livestock Show need to be tagged and DNA envelopes postmarked and entered online on May 1st. - 9.
-Heifers, Goat, Sheep and swine being tagged for the Kansas State Fair and Kansas Junior Livestock Show needs to be tagged and DNA envelopes postmarked and entered online on June 15. - 10.
-Family nominations may ONLY include and be completed by the immediate family members for Kansas State Fair and Kansas Junior Livestock Show. - 11.
-All 4-H/ FFA/ FCCLA and Open Class livestock must be pre-entered via FairEntry or to the Finney County Extension Office by the specified deadlines.
-Double check that ALL information about livestock is entered and is correct.
-Incorrect information can lead to class set-up problems, and more. - 12.
-All 4-H and FFA livestock will be stalled on the fairgrounds unless otherwise designated by specific species.
-The Fair Board secretary will create a stall map from the entries entered in Fair Entry by species and clubs.
-A tack pen will be shared between clubs not families.
-The Livestock Superintendents and agents will review and post.
-Changes need to be approved by an agent and Fair Board members. - 13.
-No beef blocking chutes or blocking tables will be in the West Pavilion. - 14.
-All Open class Sheep, Goats, and Swine must be stalled on the fairgrounds except for Beef and Dairy. - 15.
-Market animals (Beef, Goats, Sheep & Swine) must be checked -in and weighed at times specified in the schedule.
-Breeding Animals must also be checked in but weighing is optional. - 16.
-Vet check: Vet Check is MANDATORY for all sheep and goats.
+All livestock must be tagged with an official state 4-H tag and scrapies tag (if applicable) or turn in breed registration papers on or before May 1st to be eligible to show at the Finney County Fair.
+Scrapies tags and Livestock Declaration Forms are required BEFORE a 4-H tag is given.
+A livestock superintendent and an Extension Agent will need to be present at the time of tagging.
+There will be two official small animal tagging and weigh-ins and one beef tagging and weigh-in.
+If for some reason you can't make these dates you will have to schedule an appointment with the Extension Agent.
+Animals tagged by appointment will not be eligible to compete in rate of gain contests. - 3.
+All exhibitors must complete the following forms in Fair Entry by July 1st to show at the Finney County Fair.
+Forms can be found on Fair Entry. - Finney County Fair 4-H, FFA Livestock Waiver (one per exhibitor) DUE AT LIVESTOCK CHECK-IN.
+Can be paid earlier at the Extension Office. - Finney County Fair 4-H, FFA Code of Conduct (one per exhibitor) - YQCA Certification (one per exhibitor) - 4.
+All 4-H/FFA and Open Class livestock must be pre-entered via FairEntry or to the Finney County Extension Office by July 15th. - 5.
+All 4-H, FFA, and Open Class livestock will be stalled on the fairgrounds unless otherwise designated by specific species. - 6.
+Stalls and tack pens will be assigned, and assignments will be available at the livestock barns, the evening before check-in.
+Requested changes in stalling or tack pens need to be approved by an agent. - 7.
+All exhibitors will be required to bring their own bedding. - Bedding: WHITE PINE chips must be used for swine.
+Beef, sheep and goats may use RED CEDAR or WHITE PINE bedding. - 8.
+All livestock must be check in and weighed in, if applicable, at times specified in the schedule.
+Weights will be called out and confirmed with exhibitor.
+If any weight corrections (due to clerical error) are needed they will be approved by the superintendent, agent and livestock committee. - 9.
+Health Inspections: - Sheep and Goats: Vet Check is MANDATORY for all sheep and goats.
 Before arriving to Vet check, animals must have blankets/ coverings removed and be 'slick -shorn' for proper inspection by the Veterinarian.
-All sheep and goats will be vet checked before they can enter the West Pavilion. - 17.
+All sheep and goats will be mouthed and vet checked before they can enter the West Pavilion.
 Animals with active lesions or warts, ringworm, pinkeye, sore moth, club lamb fungus, or mange will not be permitted to exhibit.
-Kansas is brucellosis, pseudo rabies and tuberculosis free so no test for these diseases will be required for livestock originating within the state.
+Kansas is brucellosis, pseudo rabies and tuberculosis free so no test for these diseases will be required for livestock originating within the state. - Beef and Swine: All animals are subject to examination by officials at check-in and shall be free of clinical signs of unsoundness and infectious or contagious disease. - Horses: KAR 9-7-14 establishes the requirement of a negative EIA test (Coggins) for horses that are used for exhibition purposes which must be completed in the previous 12 months.
+All animals are subject to examination by officials at check-in and shall be free of clinical signs of unsoundness and infectious or contagious disease.